Glycemic Index of Mango: Effects on Blood Sugar Levels

 bowl with mango, strawberry, kiwi, blueberry and other delicious fruits

-A delicious breakfast smoothie provides ample energy for the coming day without spiking your blood sugar.10 The best versions balance protein, healthy fats, and low GI carbohydrates, so try vanilla yogurt with mango and chia seeds to start your day with a healthy dose of antioxidants and nutrients.
+A delicious breakfast smoothie provides energy for the coming day without spiking your blood sugar.
+Low glycemic options balance protein, healthy fats, and low GI carbohydrates.
+Try blending almond milk, Greek yogurt, frozen mango, and chia seeds to start your day with a healthy dose of antioxidants and nutrients.

-Do you complain about the bitterness of greens like arugula and chard?
-Don’t opt for iceberg alone; dice some mango into that summer salad to balance it with silky sweetness.
+Mango can help balance the flavor of bitter greens like arugula and chard.
+Dice some mango into your summer salad to balance it with silky sweetness.

-Summer is also the season for fruit salad desserts.
-Mango mixes beautifully with pineapple, guava, kiwi fruit, oranges, and strawberries for a fresh-from-the-fields taste.
+Fruit salad makes a blood sugar-friendly dessert.
+Mango mixes beautifully with pineapple, guava, kiwi fruit, oranges, and strawberries for a sweet and satisfying taste.

 <p class="pro-tip"><strong>Keep reading: </strong> <a href="/blog/how-glycemic-index-and-glycemic-load-impacts-glucose"> What Is Glycemic Index?
 Glycemic Load?
 How Do They Impact Your Glucose</a>.</p>